mattty-t/nonbei_sake_bar/README.md

 ![sakeinformation](docs/sakeinformation.png)

 Selecting the sake they want to know about, will take them to the page with the information.
 It will display information about the sake.
+Unfortunately, the User needs to restart the app again.
+Which makes it not a very user friendly experience.
 For the future, I would like a feature where the user can go back or return to menu.

 ![sakeinformationcontinued](docs/sakeinformationcontinued.png)